albamerdani/deepsea-python-task/README.md

 # deepsea-python-task

+### Structure
+The application is structured in 3 packages:

+controller package - contains reports.py file with routes to access the api from browser and calls service methods, also jsonify the result.

+service package - contains python files and classes with methods to read the log file, to extract required information and to put in a structured way in dictionaries.

+unittests package - contains test_main.py file with some simple unit tests for the methods.

+.env file is added on purpose in repo.
+Please update the path of logfile there depending on the path that file is located in your OS

+### Run the app
 To run the application for the reports please run the main.py python file under the repository folder.

 Run the below commands in your terminal